Passenger restriction and seatbelt laws in Australia

 State or Territory Penalty

 NSW A person must occupy a proper seating position with a dedicated seatbelt.
+The state has seatbelt cameras in place to monitor this.
 It’s illegal and unsafe to have too many people in a car, especially sitting on the floor or on other people's laps.
-It’s also illegal for passengers to travel in the boot of the car, or any part of a vehicle that has been designed to carry goods.
+It's also illegal for passengers to ride in the boot of a car or any part of a vehicle meant for carrying goods.

 Demerits: 3 points to 6 points